-Name of Recipient of Distribution and Identifying Number.- At the top of Form 4972, fill in the name and identifying number of the recipient of the distribution.
+Name of recipient of distribution and identifying number.
+At the top of Form 4972, fill in the name and identifying number of the recipient of the distribution.

-If you received more than one qualified distribution in 1996 for the same plan participant, add them and figure the tax on the total amount.
-If you received qualified distributions in 1996 for more than one participant, file a separate Form 4972 for the distributions of each participant.
+If you received more than one qualified distribution in 2000 for the same plan participant, add them and figure the tax on the total amount.
+If you received qualified distributions in 2000 for more than one participant, file a separate Form 4972 for the distributions of each participant.

-If you and your spouse are filing a joint return and each has received a lump-sum distribution, complete and file a separate Form 4972 for each spouse's election, combine the tax, and include in the total on Form 1040, line 38.
+If you and your spouse are filing a joint return and each has received a lump-sum distribution, complete and file a separate Form 4972 for each spouse's election, combine the tax, and include the combined tax in the total on Form 1040, line 40.